 Defaults

 By default, Chunkr applies the following processing strategies for each segment type.
 You can override these defaults by specifying custom configuration in your SegmentProcessing settings.
 HTML, Markdown, and content are always returned.
+Extended context is off by default for all outputs (HTML, Markdown, LLM), and there are no html_page_extended or md_page_extended fields.

 # Page, Table and Formula by default are processed using LLM.